 You should bring to the first meeting as much of the deceased’s papers and documents as can be located.
 In particular, the following information and/or documents are useful:-

 If you are not able to identify all the appropriate paperwork then McSherry Halliday will be able to assist you in the investigation of any missing items.

 The Executors will be asked for proof of identity.
 This is a requirement of the Law Society of Scotland for the purposes of money laundering regulations.
-You should bring with you to the first meeting your own passport (or other form of proof of identity bearing your photograph) and a recent utility bill or bank statement (dated within 3 months of the meeting) which confirms your name and address.
+We shall issue a link to you via email through a portal, Amiqus, for you to upload your photographic and address identification.

 The administration of an Executry estate comprises four stages, namely:-

 (4) Payment of the residue of the estate

 (5) Investigation of the Estate

 After obtaining the paperwork referred to in Section 4., we will write to all those who hold assets of the deceased, e.g. banks, building societies and insurance companies, to obtain a current value of the assets in the estate.

 If a house is owned, it may be necessary to obtain a professional valuation by a surveyor.
 It may also be necessary to obtain a valuation of the deceased’s furniture, jewellery and personal effects.
 Any stocks and shares owned by the deceased will require to be valued by a stockbroker.
 A fee is payable for such valuations.